next-actions/pytest-mh/docs/articles/get-started.rst

                 | :class:`~pytest_mh.BackupTopologyController`
               - * Configures environment for the sudoers topology
                 * Sets expected content of ``/etc/nsswitch.conf``
-                * Creates backup of this setup and automatically restores to this state when a test is finished
+                * Creates backup of this setup and automatically restores its state when a test is finished

             * - | ``LDAPTopologyController``